Yang-star-source/ControlNet-In-Latent-Diffusion/README.md

 # ControlNet-In-Latent-Diffusion
 Apply ControlNet on Latent Diffusion is to guide model to generate desired style of images.
-The condition used in this repo is Canny Map.
-Which generate by OpenCV edge detection.
+The condition used in this repo is Canny Map which generate by OpenCV edge detection.

 <p>
   <img src="images/sample1.png" width="600" title="Sample Result">